CDCgov/prime-reportstream/prime-router/docs/universal-pipeline/receiver-filter.md

        timeZone: null
        dateTimeFormat: "OFFSET"
 ```
-## Testing the Receiver’s Settings, please follow the steps below
+## Testing the Receiver’s Settings, please follow the steps below.
+Note that in the following steps, we use ms-doh as the sample recriver organization.
+The user needs to change it to their own organization.
 1. Download the [TestRcvFilterMessages.tz](./TestRcvFilters/TestRcvFilterMessages.tz) file from the repository and creat a junk directory.
 ```Text
    mkdir <HOME>/prime-reportstream/prime-router/junk